Home

 If you have experienced bone loss, your jawbone may not be thick enough to support a dental implant.
 To replace missing teeth with dental implants, a titanium screw will be surgically placed under your gums and anchored to your jawbone.
 In order for this to be successful, your jawbone must be dense enough to support the post.
 Think of it like building a piece of furniture - the wood must be thick enough for the screw to fully secure it.
 If your jawbone is not dense enough, bone grafting can increase its density and provide a secure fit for the titanium post.

-Whose bone is used for the actual graft?
+Whose bone is used for the actual dental bone graft?

 Frequently Asked Questions Arrow